 many deciduous and coniferous trees and flowering shrubs are planted

 according to their never ending forestation program.

 Public transport and taxis are two convenient and affordable ways to get around in Montreal.
-Our STM public transit network is relatively easy to use.
-A metro connected to downtown Montreal and to bus stops and train stations.
+Our STM public transit network is relatively easy to use including its Outremont Metro Station connected to downtown Montreal and to bus stops and train stations.